quartzjer/JCOR/json_constrained_notation.md

 - Reference
   - Used within JSCN data to refer to well-known UTF-8 strings by using a CBOR byte string of length one, where the byte value is the reference lookup id.
-- References
+- Reference Set
-  - A CBOR array of UTF-8 strings that are used to replace any reference within any JSCN data, the reference id is the array offset to the replacement string, and the first position in the array identifies that list of references.
+  - A CBOR array of UTF-8 strings that are used to replace any reference within any JSCN data, the Reference id is the array offset to the replacement string, and the first position in the array identifies that Reference Set.
 - Whitespace Hints
   - A CBOR array of integers that indicate positional offsets and types of JSON whitespace strings (` `, `\n`, `\r`, and `\t`) such that when any CBOR encoded data is stringified into JSON it can also optionally be corrected to exactly match the original JSON string.